milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 You (the consumer) when you provide us CCPA personal information directly, and when we collect it automatically based on your interactions with us (for example, through your computer or other Netflix capable device you use to access our service (such as gaming systems, smart TVs, mobile devices, set top boxes, and other streaming media devices);

 Partners (other companies with whom you have a relationship).
-These Partners might include (depending on what services you use): your TV or Internet service provider, or other streaming media device providers who make our service available on their device; mobile phone carriers or other companies who provide services to you and collect payment for the Netflix service for distribution to us; and voice assistant platform providers who enable interaction with our service via voice commands; and
+These Partners might include (depending on what services you use): your TV or Internet service provider, or other streaming media device providers who make our service available on their device; mobile phone carriers or other companies who provide services to you and collect payment for the Netflix service for distribution to us; voice assistant platform providers who enable interaction with our service via voice commands;  third party services that you are signed into that provide functions within Netflix games, such as multiplayer gameplay, leaderboards, and game saving options; and

-Other sources: service providers who support our business including security and payment service providers, and publicly-available sources, specifically, public posts on social media platforms and information about Internet Service Providers (ISPs) used by members to access Netflix through public databases associating IP addresses with ISPs.
+Other sources: service providers who support our business including security and payment service providers, and publicly-available sources, specifically, public posts on social media platforms; information about Internet Service Providers (ISPs) used by members to access Netflix through public databases associating IP addresses with ISPs.

 Your rights under the CCPA